ucu-cs/template_c_strings/README.md

 Template for your c_strings library.
-Because of automated testing, it is important **not to change the structure or names of files in this directory**. <br/>
+Because of automated testing, it is important **not to change the structure or names of files / directories**. <br/>
 To compile your program you can run the script.
 There is CI on Windows, Ubuntu and ArchLinux.
 ```